wellcomecollection/catalogue-pipeline/pipeline/inferrer/feature_inferrer/README.md

 ## environment variables

-- `LOGSTASH_HOST` is the IP address for the logstash instance
-- `LOGSTASH_PORT` is the port for the logstash instance
 - `MODEL_OBJECT_KEY` is the s3 key for the pickled `LSHEncoder()` model
 - `MODEL_DATA_BUCKET` is the s3 bucket in which model data is stored